MajorZiploc/tooling_notes/art/blender/notes.md

 ctrl + l -- link menu

-p -- with faces selected -- choice selection and it will separate your current selection into a different object
+p -- split selection into another object -- with faces selected -- choice selection and it will separate your current selection into a different object

 with camera selected - video game controls (WASD) (EQ) scroll_wheel to affect the speed of movement